 Lena Kimming, Liv Schellander and Alexandra Wingate research, co-choreograph and perform as a collective, which they call Animalarium.
 They started their long-term artistic collaboration and friendship during their dance studies in London and have since created numerous works together in different constellations.
 To mention some Alexandra Wingate and Lena Kimming are co-creators in The Atlas Club, Rapacious Excellence and Numan Human.
 And Alexandra Wingate and Liv Schellander has co-created two duets within the Kill a Cat Show research.

-She works mainly as Performer, Choreographer and also Physiotherapist.
-Among others with Swedish Lundahl & Seitl, with choreographers Ina Dokmo (SE), Majula Drammeh (SE), J Neve Harrington (UK) and visual artist Rosana Antoli (ES/UK).
-Previous performer experience include several works with Poste Restante (SE) and her adaptation of The Runner choreographed by Deborah Hay (US) as part of the Solo Performance Commissioning Project.
+Lena Kimming (SE / UK) is an independent dance artist based in London and Stockholm.
+Lena is a creative collaborator who is especially interested in participatory dance / theater /art and improvisational scoring with a base in somatic principles.
+She works as Performer, Choreographer and also Physiotherapist.
+Among others in several works with Lundahl & Seitl (SE), Alexandra Wingate (SE), Ina Dokmo (SE), Majula Drammeh (SE), Neve Harrington (UK) and visual artist Rosana Antoli (ES/UK).
+Previous performer experience also includes works with Poste Restante (SE) and a multitude of performances of her adaptation of The Runner choreographed by Deborah Hay (US) as part of the Solo Performance Commissioning Project.
+Lena has a MA Creative Practice and a BA Dance Theatre from Trinity Laban Conservatoire of Music and Dance and Independent Dance, London.
+She also holds a BSc in Physiotherapy from Karolinska Institute, Stockholm.

 COLLABORATORS